puzzle/delivery-pipeline-concept/stages/02-packaging/README.md

 ![Packaging Stage](images/packaging.svg)

-This stage contains packages the application for the deployment.
+In this stage the application is packaged for deployment and tested as a whole.

 ## Steps